Boughton Monchelsea Place: Buildings

 The two-storey L-shaped main house forms the east and south sides of a courtyard with single-storey stables forming the north and west sides.
 To the south-west of the house, is a second, larger courtyard flanked on its west side by a large barn and on its north and south by single storey return wings.

 The house is the remainder of a former courtyard house built for Robert Rudston circa 1567–75 as an extension to an earlier, pre-16th-century house.
-It is built of Kentish ragstone, roughly coursed on the north half of the east range and more regularly coursed on the south half of the east range and on the south range.
+It is built of local Kentish ragstone, roughly coursed on the north half of the east range and more regularly coursed on the south half of the east range and on the south range.
 The centre of the east range features a two-storey porch with galleted stonework on the upper level.
+The architectural historian John Newman, in his Kent: West and the Weald volume in the Pevsner Buildings of England series, describes it as a "pretty Gothick composition" and dates it to the early 1820s.
 The roof is of plain clay tiles, stone gabled at the north end of the east range but otherwise hipped, with four stone gabled dormers on the east façade and five smaller ones on the south façade.
 A frieze band with cornice and moulded stone base runs above the first floor windows on the east façade but is not repeated on the south, where only a moulded string course appears.
 Battlements were added to the eaves on both façades in 1819 as part of the third Thomas Rider's works.

 Windows on the east façade are rectangular with eight windows at ground floor and five at first floor, all with gothic frames.
 On the south façade, the ground floor windows are taller with a number being two- and three-lighted and stone framed.
 A chamfered two-storey bay is located slightly to the right of centre.
 Windows on the first floor are simpler and less tall.
 The 1819 works also included the demolition and replacement of the north and west ranges and substantial rebuilding of the south range.
 The north range is built up in red and grey brick from the stone walls of the demolished range.
 The west range is surmounted by a 17th-century clock turret relocated from the south range when that was rebuilt.
 The bell is dated 1647.